niiknow/deep-values/README.md

 ```

-> And in reactjs, it would simply javascript coding with the map function like so:
+> And in reactjs, we would use the `map` function like in regular javascript or example below with JSX templating:
 ```JSX
   return (
     <ul>